the-events-calendar/tribe-common/readme.txt

 = [TBD] TBD =

 * Fix - Fixed Event Cost field causing an error if it did not contain any numeric characters [95400]
+* Fix - Fixed the color of the license key validation messages [91890]

 = [4.7.3] 2017-12-07 =